The 14 Best Folate Rich Foods

 Juicing Greens To Boost Folate:

 Fresh foods are highest in folate compared to packaged, processed and even frozen sources (7).
-Much of the nutrient folate, or the complex array of B vitamins in general, is lost during process along with other antioxidants.
+Much of the complex array of B vitamins in general, is lost during process along with other antioxidants.
 One study found that freezing depleted the food source of 60% of its natural B vitamin density (10).

 One of the best ways to make sure you are receiving the recommended daily intake of natural folate is to juice these fruits and veggies.
 You will also want to consume the juice fresh as nutrients are broken down when in contact with heat and light.
 If you choose to prepare your juice in advance, store the juice in an airtight and dark container in the fridge.